 Second, I won’t spoil the final result, but I felt nothing for anybody after everything was wrapped up, and not just because of the rampant yet confusing sexism.
 Because at the end of the day, nothing’s changed aside from certain circumstances.
 The characters have achieved nothing, learned nothing, will never be remembered for anything, and have certainly not learned how to be funny to anyone older than twelve.
 All the suffering they went through?
 What exactly was the point of it all?
 Please tell me.
 I’m dying to know.

-I’ve heard some people who acknowledge this show’s problems by saying it gets by on the tension, but these are the same people that seem to think “no really, Durarara is totally going places” with a straight face.
-And as we’ve covered before regarding Detroit Metal City, I find this impossible to feel when the show has an over-the-top style that is ALWAYS on.
+I’ve heard some people who acknowledge this show’s problems by saying it gets by on the tension.
+As we’ve covered before regarding Detroit Metal City, I find this impossible to feel when the show has an over-the-top style that is ALWAYS on.
 It NEVER takes a break to have the characters actually act human or feel like they’re in real danger.
 Imagine if Kamina’s death in Gurren Lagann was dealt with using the same “who the hell do you think I am/raw raw fight the powah” atmosphere as mostly everything else in that show.
 We’d think Imaishi wasn’t taking the audience seriously, or that Baz Luhrmann somehow broke into the industry.
 When they say style can be substance, they don’t mean keep the style on 24/7.
 Because even the most powerful religious symbolism gets old if you just hammer in the same verse over and over.

 No likable characters, no funny jokes, not a lick of sense regarding anything that happens, and whatever tension that’s supposed to exist throughout the series is undermined by the fact that I’m watching a bunch of Daily Lives of Highschool Boys rejects constantly trying to perform bad stand-up comedy.
 Final grade?
 Utterly forgettable.